pulumi/pulumi-hugo/themes/default/content/blog/exploring-circular-dependencies/index.md

   - features
 ---

-As part of our winter hackathon near the end of last year, we decided to explore solutions to a common thought when people are using Pulumi for their systems.
+As part of our hackathon near the end of last year, we decided to explore solutions to a common thought when people are using Pulumi for their systems.
 A question that’s been asked in a few different forms is how to resolve circular dependencies between resources in a Pulumi program.

 A simple example of this idea is a modern web application with a static front-end and an API, where the front-end needs to know the URL of the API to be able to call it and the API needs to know the source domain of the front-end to allow it access via CORS.
 As these two resources rely on one another to be created, they are circular dependencies.